Writings of Porphyry Ivanov. Parables.

 About the Prophet Jonah.

-There came a voice from heaven unto the prophet Jonah, saying that he had to go unto the city the Lord decided to destroy because of the wickedness of its inhabitants, and preach unto it, that neither man nor beast would taste anything — either fed or drank water — for three days and three nights; and that them were covered with sackcloth, both man and beast; and that them would cry mightily unto God and that every one would turn from his evil way and from the violence of his hands, so that they might save themselves.
+There came a voice from heaven unto the Prophet Jonah, saying that he had to go unto the city the Lord decided to destroy because of the wickedness of its inhabitants, and preach unto it, that neither man nor beast would taste anything — either fed or drank water — for three days and three nights; and that them were covered with sackcloth, both man and beast; and that them would cry mightily unto God and that every one would turn from his evil way and from the violence of his hands, so that they might save themselves.
 But Jonah decided not to fulfill the will of the Lord; and he rose up to flee from the presence of the Lord.

 He found a ship, and went down into it, to go with them from the presence of the Lord.
 After some time there was a mighty tempest on the sea, so that the ship was like to be broken.